lunarphp/lunar/docs/src/installation.md

 GetCandy assumes your User ID field is a "BIGINT".
 If you are using an "INT" or "UUID", you will want to update the configuration in `config/lunar/database.php` to set the correct field type before running the migrations.
 :::

-As you'd expect, there's quite a few tables GetCandy needs to function, so run the migrations now.
+As you'd expect, there's quite a few tables Lunar needs to function, so run the migrations now.

 You can optionally publish these migrations so they're added to your Laravel app.